BSc

 In the second year you will consider habitats, landscapes and the communities of species that reside within them, and gain the practical skills required by today’s professional ecologists.
 You will receive a thorough grounding in the use of Geographic Information Systems (GIS) to investigate spatial distribution patterns of habitats and understand their ecological implications.
 You will further investigate the impact of climate change as one of the major future challenges to global biodiversity, and apply your learning to problems and solutions through field excursions and practical classes.
 Optional modules in aquatic biology, zoology and environmental microbiology enable you to specialise in particular areas, and you will have the opportunity to visit some of the world’s key biodiversity hotspots through an optional tropical field course.

 In the third year, you will undertake your ecological work experience placement.
-You may undertake some or all of your industrial year abroad, if you wish.
+You may undertake some or all of your industrial year abroad.

 In the final year you will look at environmental protection and sustainability and will consider the legislation and principles governing the regulation of the environment in the UK, including Environmental Impact Assessment (EIA).
 You will explore population and community ecology and undertake a compulsory research project, which will allow you to perform in-depth research under the guidance of a supervisor.
 Your project may be based on laboratory experiments or fieldwork exercises, comprise a computer modelling exercise or involve data analysis.
 You will also take optional modules from a selection available, which include wildlife conservation, studying the impacts of intensive, extensive and organic agriculture and other forms of agricultural system on the environment, global biodiversity conservation, and a variety of anthropogenic impacts on the biosphere, including pollution, climate change and over-exploitation of resources.
 You will also have the opportunity to go on field courses, including a tropical rainforest ecology study trip.